-HARLAN, Ky.
-(WYMT) - A lawsuit brought by the family of a slain one-time eastern Kentucky sheriff can go forward after being reinstated by the Kentucky Court of Appeals.
+LOUISVILLE, Ky.
+(AP) - A lawsuit brought by the family of a slain eastern Kentucky sheriff can go forward after being reinstated by the Kentucky Court of Appeals.

-Paul browning Junior disappeared in March 2002 while campaigning for sheriff.
-His body was found in a burned truck several days later.
+Browning, 57, disappeared in March 2002, while campaigning for re-election.
+His remains were identified in a burned out truck several days later.

 Judge Jeff S. Taylor concluded that Hall wasn't entitled to immunity from being sued and Duff wasn't immune from being sued for Hall's actions in arranging Browning's slaying.